Takashi Uemura (academic): Pressures and threats of harm

 Uemura left the Asahi Shimbun in March 2014, to pursue a second career as university lecturer.
 When the anti-Asahi bashing started faulting them for the comfort women coverage, Uemura became the target alongside.
 Hokusei Gakuen University in Sapporo, in northern Japan, where he lectures, has come under pressure to fire him.
 The college was bombarded by anonymous letters demanding his removal.
-"Many Japanese-language users of social media such as Twitter and Facebook have joined in the drubbing of the Asahi, accusing it of "damaging" Japan's reputation", according to The Japan Times.
+"Many Japanese-language users of social media such as X and Facebook have joined in the drubbing of the Asahi, accusing it of "damaging" Japan's reputation", according to The Japan Times.
 This conduct has escalated into blackmail in the case of extremists among social media users.
 There has even been a bomb threat on this Hokkaido campus, blamed on ultra-nationalists; There has also been a call to drive Uemura's teenage daughter into suicide, which also has been attributed to the ultra-right.